-- 2014 fall season recreational fisheries developed through the NOF process includes the following season structure and catch expectations by area. - The Buoy 10 fishery will begin on August 1 with a two fish/one Chinook daily bag limit through September 1.
-During August 30 through September 1 a mark-selective fishery (MSF) for fall Chinook is anticipated.
+- 2015 fall season recreational fisheries developed through the NOF process includes the following season structure and catch expectations by area. - The Buoy 10 fishery will begin on August 1 with a two fish/one Chinook daily bag limit through September 7 (Labor Day).
+During September 8-30 Chinook retention is scheduled to be closed.
+A mark-selective fishery (MSF) may be considered in-season during all or part of the non-retention period.
 Beginning October 1, Chinook retention will reopen with a two fish/two Chinook daily bag limit. - The mainstem recreational fishery from the Rocky Point/Tongue Point line upstream to Bonneville Dam will be open August 1 through December 31 but Chinook retention seasons and bag limits vary by river section with the intent of maximizing opportunity while minimizing impacts to LCR Chinook.
-The following describes the expected season and bag limits separated by area. - From the Rocky Point/Tongue Point line upstream to Warrior Rock, Chinook retention is allowed August 1 through September 6 followed by a Chinook MSF from September 7-14.
+The following describes the expected season and bag limits by area. - o From the Rocky Point/Tongue Point line upstream to Warrior Rock, Chinook retention is allowed August 1 through September 7 followed by a Chinook MSF from September 8-14.
 The daily limit through September 14 is two fish/one Chinook.
-Beginning October 1, Chinook retention will reopen with a two fish/two Chinook daily bag limit.

-- From the Warrior Rock line upstream to the lower end of the dock at Steamboat Landing Park near Washougal, WA, the fishery will be open for Chinook retention August 1 through December 31 with a two fish/two Chinook daily bag limit. - From Steamboat Landing Park upstream to Bonneville Dam, the fishery will open for Chinook retention August 1 through December 31 with a three fish/three Chinook daily bag limit. - The mainstem fishery from Bonneville Dam upstream to Highway 395 Bridge (in Pasco, Washington) will open on August 1 with a three fish daily bag limit, but no more than two may be coho or steelhead (in any combination). - To maximize opportunity, sport fisheries are expected to remain open for hatchery coho and steelhead throughout normal seasons and areas, including times and areas closed for Chinook retention. - During all fall fisheries from Buoy 10 upstream to the OR/WA border (upstream of McNary Dam) each legal angler aboard a vessel may continue to deploy angling gear until the daily adult salmonid bag limit for all anglers aboard has been achieved
+Beginning October 1, Chinook retention will reopen with a two fish/two Chinook daily bag limit. - From the Warrior Rock line upstream to the lower end of the dock at Steamboat Landing Park near Washougal, WA, the fishery will be open for Chinook retention August 1 through December 31 with a two fish/two Chinook daily bag limit. - o From Steamboat Landing Park upstream to Bonneville Dam, the fishery will open for Chinook retention August 1 through December 31 with a three fish/three Chinook daily bag limit, but no more than two may be Coho or steelhead (in any combination). - The mainstem fishery from Bonneville Dam upstream to Highway 395 Bridge (in Pasco, Washington) will open on August 1 with a three fish daily bag limit, but no more than two may be Coho or steelhead (in any combination). - To maximize opportunity, sport fisheries are expected to remain open for hatchery Coho and steelhead throughout normal seasons and areas, including times and areas closed for Chinook retention. - During all fall fisheries from Buoy 10 upstream to the OR/WA border (upstream of McNary Dam) each legal angler aboard a vessel may continue to deploy angling gear until the daily adult salmonid bag limit for all anglers aboard has been achieved.